-The workforce calculator project follows a two-year timeline to produce a workforce calculator to be housed on the FTCoE website.
-The calculator permits a laboratory to identify the personnel required to support a given level of casework within each area of identification and the associated investment in capital equipment to support that level of activity.
-The intent of the first year is to produce an initial working tool (Beta Calculator), based upon a decade of performance of the most efficient laboratories from Project FORESIGHT.
-The second year of analysis permits enough time to develop a more sustainable and more detailed econometric analysis as a long-term planning tool.
+The workforce calculator project follows a two-year timeline to produce a workforce calculator for metropolitan, regional, and state forensic crime laboratories or laboratory systems.
+The calculator permits laboratories to identify the personnel required to support a given level of casework within each area of investigation and the associated investment in capital equipment to support that level of activity.
+The first year produced an initial working tool (Beta Calculator), based upon a decade of performance of the most efficient laboratories from Project FORESIGHT.
+The second year of analysis permitted enough time to develop a more sustainable and more detailed econometric analysis as a long-term planning tool.

 The Beta Workforce Calculator

 The beta workforce calculator provided a proof of concept, developed from a selection of high performing laboratories from project FORESIGHT.
 All sample laboratories met a standard of 90% laboratory-wide efficiency using the ASCLD Maximus award criteria .
 Econometric models estimate the relationship between the full-time equivalent (FTE) workforce and achievement of the 90% efficiency standard for laboratory analysis.
 The econometric analysis examined laboratory performance in light of the type of jurisdiction (state, metropolitan, or regional), size population served, and state crime rates (violent and property).

 Identification of the highest performing laboratories over the past decade followed the ASCLD maximus criteria.
 At the 2018 ASCLD Symposium, fifteen FORESIGHT laboratories were recognized with the Maximus Award for a weighted performance across areas of investigation that demonstrated casework processed per dollar budgeted above the 90th percentile across all laboratories.
 A similar analysis was conducted for each past FORESIGHT collection year to identify the annual high performers.